Why Your Neighbor’s Sale Price Means Nothing

 A home can “sell for $300,000” while the seller also paid:

 The headline number looks strong.
-The net result is something else.
+However, the net result is something else.

 List price tells you market positioning